dud3/git-devbliss/git-extensions/test/commands.md

 ### Releasing a new version

-Making a release will mainly cause a release commit with the version numver in it's commit message and a tag which is pointing to the release commit.
+Making a release will mainly cause a release commit with the version number in it's commit message and a tag which is pointing to the release commit.
 It is encouraged to release new features as early as possible.
 Therefore we can do releases from the feature branch so the resulting tag will be merged into